 And if you first earn an associate’s degree from your local community college, you can save lots of time and money on earning, for example, a bachelor’s degree from a 4-year university or college.

 Many homeschooled students also take the GED exam as it is a cheaper way to get hold of a secondary education degree than signing up for an online high school diploma program, such as offered by James Madison High School, though the homeschool high school diploma is also a legitimate document in the U.S.

 When you think you’re ready to take one of the four GED modules, create your account on the website GED.com (at the portal MyGED), and purchase the GED Ready® practice test for the subject you studied for.

 The GED Ready test costs $6.99 per subject test and is about half the length of the real subtest.
 You will receive a report that tells you if you are likely to pass the real thing or that you should get some additional preparation lessons.

 If you are ready to sit for that subject test, you can schedule and pay for that subtest on the same website, GED.com.
 So you can register and pay for each of the four modules separately, but you can also opt to take more subtests on the same day.

 If you’ve secured your GED diploma, you may also qualify for one of Google’s new Certification Programs that will lead to a rewarding and well-paying career.

-Earning your GED diploma can also help you secure a well-paying entry-level job or help you advance your professional career as it has done all through its almost 80-year history.
+Earning your GED diploma can also help you secure a well-paying entry-level job or help you advance your professional career, as it has done throughout the GED’s almost 80-year history.